 - Independence of error

-Whenever any of these assumptions is not met, the analysis of variance technique cannot be employed to yield valid inferences.
+Whenever any of these assumptions are not met, the analysis of variance technique cannot be employed to yield valid inferences.

 Why use Anova and Not Use t-test Repeatedly?